 If you do have carpal tunnel syndrome, your provider will recommend a course of treatment.
 Your plan may include the following:

 - Carpal tunnel release surgery to reduce pressure on the nerve

-Surgery is often recommended if symptoms are severe or if they are long-standing.
-Whenever possible, surgeons at Rush do carpal tunnel release procedures using minimally invasive surgery with small incisions rather than larger open procedures.
+Your care team may recommend surgery if your symptoms are severe or long-standing.
+Whenever possible, Rush surgeons perform carpal tunnel release procedures using minimally invasive surgery with small incisions rather than larger open procedures.
 Your surgeon will discuss all of the options with you.

 Rush Excellence in Carpal Tunnel Syndrome Care

 - Nationally recognized programs: The Rush University Medical Center neurology and neurosurgery program is ranked No. 4 in the nation, and the orthopedics program is ranked No. 5 in the nation by U.S. News & World Report.

 - Experienced providers: Members of our carpal tunnel syndrome care teams are nationally respected leaders in their fields.
 Their expertise informs every aspect of your care, ensuring that you get the right treatment and the best possible results.

 - Surgical expertise: Rush surgeons have decades of combined experience treating carpal tunnel syndrome, including performing a high volume of minimally invasive carpal tunnel release surgery.

 - Comprehensive, convenient care: Each of the Rush programs that treat carpal tunnel syndrome provide all of the care you'll need under one roof, including diagnostic testing, hand therapy and outpatient surgery.